meshapi/grpc-api-gateway/docs/reference/grpc/streaming.md

 ## Toggles / Disable streaming

 All streaming modes are _enabled_ by default.
-Note that _enabled_ here does not mean they are available, just that they are allowed so that when the conditions are met, they are _allowed_ to be used.
+However, _enabled_ does not imply they are immediately available; it means they are permitted to be used when the appropriate conditions are met.

-WebSockets can only be requested on endpoints with `GET` method and you need to have added an _Upgrader_ to use the WebSockets streaming mode.
-Server-sent events (SSE) need to be `GET` endpoints and require `Accept` header with `text/event-streaming` in the request.
+WebSockets can only be utilized on endpoints with the `GET` method, and you must have added an _Upgrader_ to enable the WebSockets streaming mode.
+Server-sent events (SSE) also require `GET` endpoints and the `Accept` header with `text/event-stream` in the request.

-To disable a specific streaming mode for an endpoint binding, use the [Stream](/grpc-api-gateway/reference/grpc/config#stream) config.
+To disable a specific streaming mode for an endpoint binding, use the [Stream](/grpc-api-gateway/reference/grpc/config#stream) configuration.

 !!! example
-    Imagine an endpoint for chatting.
-This method is bidirectional streaming and _can_ accept _Chunked-Transfer_ encoding or _Server-sent events_ but it does not make sense for it to do so because with Chunked-Transfer, we cannot have a long-lived connection and with SSE, client cannot send messages to the server.
+    Imagine an endpoint for a chat application.
+This method supports bidirectional streaming and _can_ technically accept _Chunked-Transfer_ encoding or _Server-sent events_.
+However, using these modes is impractical because Chunked-Transfer does not support long-lived connections, and SSE does not allow the client to send messages to the server.

     === "Configuration"
         ```yaml title="chat_gateway.yaml"